-- 15 We stress that it is misleading to conclude that the proxy record does not contain high frequency components based on figures such as Figs. 4-6.
-As already stated in the previous subsection, the fast varying components of the proxy are not ruled out by the probability distributions.
-Rather, only in estimating the mean or median, we might be unable to say anything about them with confidence. - To understand how this is possible, note that the primary and foremost result of our approach is a probability distribution of the proxy values at each value of calendar age (shown in Fig. 9a, b as a colormap).
-Such a visualization is in principle similar to Fig. 2 of Blaauw et al. (2007) - only that we obtain the visualization from mathematical expressions, and not as a histogram of ensemble members. - 25 We interpret the distributions as representing the probability densities of an ensemble of possible proxy records, i.e., each member of this ensemble is a record for one of many possible past climatic histories that fit the available set of measurements and data.
-This is shown in Fig. 9c and d, in which two such members of the ensemble are shown for each of the two proxies from Lonar lake.
+tion of the proxy values at each value of calendar age (shown in Fig. 9 A, B as a colormap).
+Such a visualization is in principle similar to Figure 2 of Blaauw et al. (2007) - only that we obtain the visualization from mathematical expressions, and not as a histogram of ensemble members.

+We interpret the distributions as representing the probability densities of an ensemble of possible proxy records, i.e., each member of this ensemble is a record for one of many possible past climatic histories that fit the available set of measurements and data.
+This is shown in Fig. 9 C and D, in which two such members of the ensemble are shown for each of the two proxies from Lonar lake.
 They are constructed by drawing random numbers from each proxy probability distribution at every calendar age.
 It is immediately clear that the individual members of the ensemble retain the high frequency components as well.
 However, since we have no way of knowing which of the infinite possible ensemble members actually constituted the actual climatic history, we estimate the mean/median climatic history and our confidence in it.
 The uncertainty bounds shown in this study represent the impossibility (given a set of measurements) of determining precisely the mean proxy value and hence, by extension, the mean paleoclimatic condition that it would represent.